ielab/SIGIR-AP-2023-Bolean2Natural4SR/README.md

 This is code repo for SIGIR-AP paper "Generating Natural Language Queries for More Effective Systematic Review Screening Prioritisation"

-Please note as camera-ready deadline is still approaching, we will publish our code before the ddl
+Please note as camera-ready deadline is still approaching (27/09/2023), we will clean and publish our code before the ddl
 ## Coming soon